 However, these slight changes in temple-choice were invariably part of a round-eye frame front; his signature frame of choice.

 Throughout his career, Le Corbusier's geometric spectacles aligned perfectly with his pragmatic ideals, alluding to the eyewear icon we admire so much.

 Whether you’re an architect or not, this frame style has great relevance and reflection towards of one of history’s greatest creatives.
+This is a bold style for bold characters and favourite even amoungst TV icons such as Oprah.
+Who sports many a striking round eye and makes it work.
 A level of recognition and studiousness we can strive to achieve through this enduring spectacle style.

 As homage to his style and work as an architect, we’re proud to handmake our own interpretation of his thick round glasses as a single one-off piece.

 If you'd like us to make you a pair of these architect glasses, we are able to do so under the proviso of a short-run production batch.
 By registering your interest, we will keep you notified when we can make your very own Le Corbusier glasses.